juju/docs/src/en/reference-bundle.md

     #
     # charm: <string>
     #
-    # Required
+    # States what charm to use.
+Use a fully qualified charm URI for public
+    # bundles.
+In particular, include the revision number by appending
+    # '-<revision-id>' to the charm name.
     #

-    # A fully qualified charm URI should be used for public bundles.
-This means
-    # it has the -<revid> at the end of the charm name.
+    charm: cs:~containers/easyrsa-195

     #

-    charm: cs:~containers/easyrsa-195

-    # series: (string) - optional
+    # series: <string>
+    #
     # This series would define which series to use for deploying the
     # application.
 The determination of the series actually used
     # starts with this value, if not this one, the top level series
     # should be used, if there isn't one there, the recommended series
     # from the charm is used (the first in the list of supported series)
     # if there isn't one there, the model default series is used.

     series: bionic

     # resources: (map of string to [int or string])